 Where tools are used

 Opal uses tools in various ways, and it automatically chooses the right tool to complete each request.
-Most users experience tools through Opal Chat or agents without needing to know which tool is running in the background.
+Most users experience tools through Opal Chat or agents and do not need to know which tool is running in the background.

 Opal Chat

 You do not need to call a tool directly in Opal Chat.
-Opal analyzes your request using natural language processing to determine the best tool to use.
-It looks for keywords, phrases, and the overall intent of your message to determine the appropriate action to take.
+Opal analyzes your request to understand your intent and determine the best tool to use.
+Opal looks for keywords, phrases, and the overall intent of your message to determine the appropriate action.

 Here are a few examples of how Opal automatically uses tools based on your requests: